On the representation of Boolean and real functions as Hamiltonians for quantum computing: Representing -bit Functions as Diagonal Qubit Hamiltonians

-\end{theorem} The theorem follows from Theorem \ref{thm:1booleanFourierRep} and the linearity of the Fourier expansion, and implies Proposition \ref{prop:pseudoBool} given previously.
-Thus the results of Theorems \ref{thm:compositionRules} and \ref{thm:1booleanFourierRep} for Boolean functions also apply to the construction of Hamiltonians representing real functions.
+Thus the results of Theorems~\ref{thm:1booleanFourierRep} and~\ref{thm:compositionRules} for Boolean functions also apply to the construction of Hamiltonians representing real functions, though with several important distinctions.
+Various subclasses of so-called pseudo-Boolean functions with particular attributes (e.g., submodularity) are important in applications and their properties may be further studied; see \cite{boros2002pseudo} for an overview.